galley kitchen layout

 Well, how many design options can I explore?
 A ton.

 Unlike common myths, there’s a lot of room for play when designing a galley kitchen.
-You can experiment with patterns, colors, and even cabinetry that most people avoid in the name that it will squeeze their already claustrophobic space.
+You can experiment with patterns, colors, and even cabinetry that most people avoid because it will squeeze their already claustrophobic space.

 So, in this piece, we’ll showcase some stylish galley kitchen designs that you can try in your current or next kitchen remodeling.